FindMySchool LogoFindMySchool

 The main challenge is admission.
 Strong demand means tight competition for both foundation and community places.
 Families should assess their eligibility carefully before relying on Chelsea Academy as their first choice.

 Chelsea Academy was rated Good across all areas by Ofsted in September 2023.
 The inspection found a calm and orderly environment with high expectations.
-GCSE results in 2024 were the school's strongest on record, with a Progress 8 score of +0.23 indicating students make above-average progress.
-The school ranks within the middle 35% of schools in England, a creditable position given its comprehensive intake.
+Current GCSE results show a Progress 8 score of +0.23, indicating students make above-average progress.
+The school ranks 901st in England for GCSE academic outcomes out of 3,895 schools, a creditable position given its comprehensive intake.

-Year 7 applications are coordinated through the Royal Borough of Kensington and Chelsea, with the standard October deadline.
+Year 7 applications are coordinated through the Royal Borough of Kensington and Chelsea, with the 2027 entry deadline on 31 October 2026 and offers released on 1 March 2027.
 The school offers two routes: foundation places requiring church attendance and a supplementary form, and community places allocated by distance.
 Up to 10% of places are offered based on music aptitude.
 Sixth form applications are made directly to the school.

 There is no formal catchment boundary.
 Community places are allocated by distance from the school gates, measured as the crow flies.
-The school received 589 applications for 174 places in 2024, creating significant competition.
-Families should contact the admissions team for guidance on historic distances offered.
+Families should check the latest admissions arrangements and allocation information before estimating their chance of a place.

 Yes.
 The sixth form accommodates up to 350 students, with approximately 50 external places available each year at Year 12 entry.
 A-level subjects span academic and vocational pathways.
-In 2025, 73% of leavers progressed to university, including Russell Group institutions such as Imperial College London and the London School of Economics.
+In the current 2025 A-level data, 60% of entries were graded A*-B and 20% were graded A*-A.

 Chelsea Academy is a Church of England school sponsored by the Diocese of London.
 The Christian ethos shapes daily life through collective worship, chaplaincy services, and values-based education.
 However, the school explicitly welcomes students of all faiths and none.
 Foundation places require church attendance, while community places have no faith requirement.